In East Africa

-Millions of people are facing humanitarian catastrophe as drought continues to grip the Horn of Africa.
+Millions of people are facing humanitarian catastrophe as drought continues to grip East Africa.
 The crisis is compounded by the COVID-19 pandemic, ongoing conflict, swarms of desert locusts, and surging food prices due to the war in Ukraine.

 Over 14 million people across Somalia, Ethiopia and Kenya are already on the verge of starvation—about half of them children.
 This number will rise to 20 million by mid-2022 if the rains continue to fail, prices continue to rise, and world leaders don’t boost aid funding to meet the needs of people in crisis.